Summer REU: Genes to Ecosystems

 Before you begin your application:

-- Explore the previous internships as you will be asked to select the subject areas of interest for the application form.
+• Explore the previous internships as you will be asked to select the subject areas of interest for the application form.
 Potential projects for 2025 will be added by March.

-- Upload unofficial or official college/university transcripts
+• Upload unofficial college/university transcripts

 Timeline 2025